artygo8/FindSlots-42/README.md

 -> tag "data-full" can only be found in slot.html and indicates slot find

 -> Code could function but was not able to test it yet

-### ADD

-Run in background but not forever

-install zenity on linux too